lambdatoast/lambdatoast.github.com/_posts/2014-09-20-the-point-of-abstraction.markdown

     successor x = x + 1

-You can think of this function as "an expression `x + 1` waiting for a value to plugged into `x` in order to compute its successor."
+You can think of this function as "an expression `x + 1` waiting for a value to be plugged into `x` in order to compute its successor."

 The problem that the function solves is "compute the successor of a number."
 It's not "compute the successor of 9."
 It's not "compute the successor of 42 as long as today isn't